 Ernestine’s Women’s Shelter was opened in 1983 by a group of community members who saw a need for a safe place for women and children fleeing violence.
-Since that time, Ernestine’s has assisted over 6,000 families with critical immediate care services.
+Since that time, Ernestine’s has assisted over 4,200 women and 4,500 child and youth clients.

 Present: Our results for 2016-2017

 Conducted 1247 Counselling Sessions

 469 Safety Plans were created

 Children and youth counsellors engaged with our children and youth for individual support 1,997 times

 Held 251 child and youth group sessions